DenizAkansoy/RadiativeTransfer/README.md

-# Radiative Transfer in Protoplanetary Discs
+# Companion Cast Shadows in Protoplanetary Discs

 This repository contains the code used to produce the results presented in our paper ([link to paper]), which investigates how shadows induced by orbiting companions affect the structure and observable properties of protoplanetary discs.